Item 17: Be wary of shared-state parallelism

 | ++++

-The error message makes the problem clear: the BankAccount is going to be dropped at the end of the block, but there are two new threads which have a reference to it, and which will carry on running afterwards.
+The error message makes the problem clear: the BankAccount is going to be dropped at the end of the block, but there are two new threads that have a reference to it and that may carry on running afterward.
+(The compiler's suggestion for how to fix the problem is less helpful—if the BankAccount item is moved into the first closure, it will no longer be available for the second closure to receive a reference to it!)

 let account = std::sync::Arc::new(BankAccount::new());